It goes without saying that securing your MongoDB instances is of the utmost importance.

-Leaving aside complementary network-level security such as VPNs or SSH, MongoDB itself provides robust built-in user authentication that governs and restricts what users can and cannot see and do inside your MongoDB instances.
+On top of network-level security such as VPNs or SSH, MongoDB itself provides robust built-in user authentication that governs and restricts what users can and cannot see and do inside your MongoDB instances.

-Studio 3T makes user management – a task that can sometimes seem somewhat daunting – incredibly easy.
+Studio 3T makes user management – a task that can seem somewhat daunting – incredibly easy.
 In this post, we’ll see how Studio 3T can get you up and running with MongoDB user authentication in no time.

 First, let’s start with some background.

-If, on the other hand, you run your mongod / mongos server(s) without user authentication, you can define as many users as you like, they will simply remain inactive.
+If, on the other hand, you run your mongod / mongos server(s) without user authentication, you can define as many users as you like – they will simply remain inactive.

 Therefore, there are two general approaches to bootstrapping MongoDB user authentication:

-This straight-forward approach involves the following 3 sequential steps:
+This straightforward approach requires the following steps:

-- Start your MongoDB server without authentication.
+- Launch your MongoDB server without authentication.

 - Create the system user administrator.